3ch0ff/systemanalyze-tool/README.md

 # systemanalyze-tool
-tool based on pytho3 for analyze system(linux)
+tool based on python 3.7.6 for analyze linux system

 # Requirements